cuckoosandbox/cuckoo/docs/book/usage/api.rst

     task_id = r.json()["task_id"]

-    # Add your code toerror checking if task_id is None.
+    # Add your code to error checking if task_id is None.

 **Example response**.